neil7057/pjl_host_system/README.md

     <br>

 ### Automated Testing
--   92 automated tests for code coverage and validated were created in teh following apps:
+-   92 automated tests for code coverage and validated were created in the following apps:
     *   Profiles
     *   Bag
     *   Checkkout